dmolina/DaemonMode.jl/README.md

 - [X] Run in multiple modules to avoid conflicts of names.

+- [X] Error Stack as it was run directly.

+- [X] Fix default logging output.

+- [X] Return 1 when an error occurs.

 # TODO

 - [ ] Automatic installation of required packages.